 This was just the beginning of the incident known as The Phoenix Lights.

-Another account and evidence point to a set of nine lights appearing to “hover” over the city of Phoenix at around 10 pm, while thousands of people witnessed it.
+Another account and evidence point to nine lights appearing to “hover” over Phoenix at around 10 pm, while thousands of people witnessed it.

 Failed to Answer

-Because of the numerous video images taken of these lights, it received a large amount of coverage by the media.
+Because of the numerous video images of these lights, they received much coverage from the media.

-Consequently, this coverage gains immediate response from the government and militaries.
+Consequently, this coverage gains immediate response from the government and military.

 The U.S. Air Force explained it as slow-falling, long-burning LUU-2B/B illumination flares dropped by a flight of four A-10 Warthog aircraft on a training exercise at the Barry Goldwater Range at Luke Air Force Base.

-Also, Arizona Governor, Fife Symington III, held a press conference, mocking that “they found who was responsible” bringing on to the stage a dressed man in an alien costume.
+Also, Arizona Governor, Fife Symington III, held a press conference, mocking that “they found who was responsible” for bringing a dressed man in an alien costume onto the stage.

-But on the first Phoenix Lights’s tenth year anniversary, March 2007, Symington confirmed he witnessed one of the “crafts of unknown origin” during that night of March 1997.
+But on the first Phoenix Lights’ tenth anniversary, March 2007, Symington confirmed he witnessed one of the “crafts of unknown origin” during that night of March 1997.

-Symington reported “I’m a pilot and I know just about every machine that flies.
+Symington reported, “I’m a pilot, and I know almost every machine that flies.
 It was bigger than anything that I’ve ever seen.”

 “As a pilot and a former Air Force Officer, I can definitively say that this craft did not resemble any man-made object I’d ever seen.
 And it was certainly not high-altitude flares because flares don’t fly in formation.”

-For the first time ever, the truth will be revealed…
+For the first time, the truth will be revealed…

 - Genres: Horror, Mystery, Sci-Fi